-He is endorsed by Manson Guitars and usually plays his signature T-Style Manson guitar.
+He is endorsed by Manson Guitar Works and usually plays his signature T-Style Manson guitar.

 American Blues guitarist and singer Albert King was born in the Mississippi Delta and was known as one of the three Kings (himself, B.B. and Freddie), and at one point he even claimed to be B.B.King‘s half brother.
 Interestingly, he played upside-down right-handed guitars, without re-stringing them the usual left-handed way, and instead played with the thicker low-E string at the bottom of the guitar.

 Albert King was known for playing a Gibson Flying V.